Toggle menu

 PL2

-a. prevent traffic, other than vehicular traffic, from—
+a. prevent traffic, other than vehicular traffic, from:

-i. entering the relevant highway at a place where such traffic could otherwise enter it (ignoring any pedestrian planning order or traffic order made in relation to the highway),
+i. entering the relevant highway at a place where such traffic could otherwise enter it (ignoring any pedestrian planning order or traffic order made in relation to the highway)

-ii. passing along the relevant highway, or
+ii. passing along the relevant highway

 iii. having normal access to premises adjoining the relevant highway

-b. prevent any use of vehicles which is permitted by a pedestrian planning order or which is not prohibited by a traffic order,
+b. prevent any use of vehicles which is permitted by a pedestrian planning order or which is not prohibited by a traffic order

-d. prevent the operator of an electronic communications code network having access to any electronic communications apparatus kept installed for the purposes of that network under, in, on or over the highway.
+c. prevent statutory undertakers having access to any apparatus of theirs under, in, on or over the highway, or prevent the operator of an electronic communications code network having access to any electronic communications apparatus kept installed for the purposes of that network under, in, on or over the highway.

 PL7